evennia/evennia/docs/sphinx/source/wiki/Communications.rst

     # use the Msg object directly, no other keywords are needed
     mychan.msg(mymsg)

-    # create a Msg automatically behind the scenes
+    # Send a non-persistent message to a channel
     mychan.msg("Hello!", senders=[sender])

-    # send a non-persistent TempMsg (note that the senders
+    # send a message to list, save it to the database
-    # keyword can also be used without a list if there is
+    # (note how the senders keyword can also be used
-    # only one sender)
+    # without a list if there is only one sender)
-    mychan.msg("Hello!", senders=sender, persistent=False)
+    mychan.msg("Hello!", senders=sender, persistent=True)

-    # this is a shortcut that always sends a non-persistent TempMsg
-    # also if a full Msg was supplied to it (it also creates TempMsgs
-    # on the fly if given a string).
-    mychan.tempmsg(mymsg)

 On a more advanced note, when a player enters something like ``ooc Hello!`` (where ``ooc`` is the name/alias of a channel), this is